Pro Bono: Drake Students Giving Back

 Because of Drake University's location in the heart of Des Moines, there are abundant opportunities for students to volunteer their time by providing supervised pro bono legal services.

-Identify a program that interests you through CDO's Pro Bono Projects Fall 2022(1).
-Questions?
-Contact Carole Tillotson.
+Identify a program that interests you through CDO's Pro Bono Projects.
+If you have questions, contact Carole Tillotson.

 Mark S. Cady Day of Public Service